-Catch, fishing effort, fishing operation data, and vessel information are collected on logsheets provided by each permit holder to the Ministry of Fisheries on Catch Effort Landing Returns (CELR) and Tuna Longline Catch Effort Returns (TLCER).
-CELR forms are completed for each day of fishing for all gear types (e.g. handline, troll, purse seine and some longline) while TLCER forms are filled out only for surface longlining for tunas, these data are recorded for each longline set.
-The forms are submitted monthly by the 15th of following month.
+Catch, fishing effort, fishing operation data, and vessel information are collected on logsheets provided by each permit holder to the Ministry of Fisheries.
+Tuna fisheries generally use either a Catch Effort Landing Return (CELR) or a Tuna Longline Catch Effort Return (TLCER).
+CELR forms are completed for each day of fishing for various gear types (e.g. handline, troll, purse seine and some longline) while TLCER forms are used only for surface longlining for tunas, and are filled out for each set.
+The forms are submitted monthly by the 15th of following month and the data are captured and stored on an electronic database.

 Tuna landings data are compiled from the Licensed Fish Receiver Returns (LFRR) filed monthly by each Licensed Fish Receiver and Monthly Harvest Returns (MHR) filed by the fishing permit holder.
-Additional information on catch composition, length and weight, sex ratio, discard and on loss rate of fish, is collected by staff from the Ministry of Fisheries Observer Programme.
+Additional information on catch composition, length and weight, sex ratio, discard and on loss rate of fish, are collected by staff from the Ministry of Fisheries Observer Programme.

-Tuna fisheries catch and effort data have been collected by the Ministry of Fisheries (Ministry of Agriculture and Fisheries at that time) since at least 1976.
+Tuna fisheries catch and effort data have been collected by the Ministry of Fisheries and its predecessor since at least 1976.
 CELR and TLCER data are available beginning with the third quarter of 1989 (start of the 1989-90 fishing year).